fejes713/fetch-stargazers/README.md

 ### Solution
 GitHub introduced GraphQL version of their API, which allows to query up to 100 users in a single request.
 The fetch-stargazers uses a new version of GitHub's API to efficiently query all stargazers and write them to a CSV file.

+### How to use?

+1. Clone repository: `git@github.com:fejes713/fetch-stargazers.git`
+2. `npm install`
+3. `npm run` and fill in required configuration

+You can find access token, required to access API, under GitHub's account settings.